adgriffie/Multi-Page-Portfolio/README.md

-Welcome to my person portfolio!
+Welcome to my personal portfolio!

 Here you will find my css and html code scripts as well as assets to my website.